mamun001/kubernetes_interview_questions/kubernetes_interview_questions.md

 ##

 #### 77. Why are .csr files have CSR extension?
+What is CSR all about?

      Answer: CSR = Certificate Signing Request.
              For example A needs B to give A a signed certificate SO THAT A can later talk to B using that certificate.
              A will send a CSR (Certificate Signing Request) to B. The file that A sends to be will be CSR and thus will have .csr extension.

              Please read:  https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/